heyimalex/reselect-map/README.md

 ## API

 The only thing to know is that the first dependency/selector passed is the one that gets mapped over, and all other selectors work just like they do in reselect proper.
+Additionally, key-based selectors like `createObjectSelector` and `createMapSelector` pass the key as the final argument.

 **NOTICE**: This package makes use of the builtin Map.
 If you need to support environments without Map, you are going to have to polyfill it.